 Fuqua has been consistently ranked No. 1 in intellectual capital by Bloomberg Businessweek.
 Apart from senior faculty, headed by the Dean, Bill Boulding, the school has a Board of Visitors comprising 60 top-level executives from global majors such as Coca Cola, Citigroup, FedEx, McKinsey, and Johnson and Johnson.
 The board, which includes a few Indian businessmen, functions as an advisory body.

 Fuqua takes pride in creating graduates with a broad worldview and competitive advantage.
 The “Daytime MBA” is Fuqua’s traditional, full-time MBA program.
 It is conducted over 22 months with ten core courses and over 100 electives.
-Other MBA programs include Cross Continent MBA and Global Executive MBA.
+Other MBA programs include the Global Executive MBA.
 Fuqua also runs a Weekend Executive MBA program and Executive Education modules, besides one-year Master of Management Studies and Master of Quantitative Management programs.

 The full-time MBA program starts with a Global Institute course that develops a collaborative approach among students, which helps them function in global professional environments.
 The program then moves on to building general management skills in the business areas of finance, economics, and marketing.